-Activists began raising concerns about the potential impact of electromagnetic fields from power lines, electrical wiring, cell phones and other electronic devices in the 1980s.
+Activists began raising concerns about the potential impact of electromagnetic fields from high-voltage power transmission lines, electrical wiring, cell phones, household appliances and other electronic devices in the 1980s.

 Since then, there have been repeated warning signs that exposure to electromagnetic radiation stemming from modern electronics may cause cancer and other diseases.